-The fundamental purpose of the freedom of information process (FOI) is accountability to the public.
-The spirit is to create an open and accountable government by providing as much information as possible to the public, while ensuring that their personal privacy is protected.
+The fundamental purpose of the freedom of information (FOI) process is accountability to the public.
+The purpose and spirit of the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) is to create an open and accountable government by providing as much information as possible to the public, while ensuring that their personal privacy is protected.

-The following list sets out some examples of information organized by Department that the City routinely makes available to the public either through the website or in hard copy.
+The following list sets out some examples of information the City routinely makes available to the public either through the website or in hard copy.
 The listing is not comprehensive but serves as a basic guide to the public and staff.